lucasnfarias/dev-ops-observability/service-mesh/README.md

   - Sidecar concept doesn't exists, so there won't be a container running aside from service's instances (Pod will run only the app container)
   - Istio execution happens for each Node
   - Reduces your cluster's resource consumption (since you won't need a sidecar container running for each Pod)

+#### VirtualService

+- Manage Traffic config on infra layer instead of application layer
+  - Timeout, retry, request flow,...
+- A layer above kubernetes traffic layer

+#### DestinationRile

+- Define your subsets
+- What application will be the host that receives the requests

 ## Concepts